Bevy Version:0.16(upcoming / release candidate)

 # (re-enable whichever you like)

-"bevy_asset", # Assets management
+"bevy_asset", # Asset management

-"bevy_audio", # Builtin audio
+"bevy_audio", # Audio support

-"bevy_scene", # Scenes management
+"bevy_color", # Color management

-"bevy_core_pipeline", # Common rendering abstractions
+"bevy_core_pipeline", # Bevy's GPU rendering architecture

-"bevy_sprite", # 2D (sprites) rendering
+"bevy_sprite", # 2D rendering (sprites, meshes, text)

-"bevy_text", # Text/font rendering
+"bevy_text", # Text rendering

 "bevy_ui", # UI toolkit